chriskirknielsen/chriskirknielsen.com/src/en/posts/2023-07-29-future-themes-with-container-style-queries/index.md

 I suppose we could hardcode `light` and `dark` for the scheme ones, since we know what they are, up to you!
 We could also throw `background` in there (without omitting `--_background` among the other tokens as we might want to access the custom property inside another element!), but that’ll start to be a bit much in terms of repetition, so this is a small CSS sin for the greater good of unrepeated code.

 {% callout "Today I learned", "💡" %}
 While writing this, I discovered that the [`color-scheme` property](https://developer.mozilla.org/en-US/docs/Web/CSS/color-scheme), if set to a specific value (`light` or `dark`, instead of `normal`, `light dark`, or `dark light`), determines the actual colour used by those system colours we saw earlier.
 I thought it was only controlled by the media query!
 A `(prefers-color-scheme: dark)` media query around `html` using `color-scheme: light` will render in “light mode”!
-My website themes use `color-scheme`, so the CodePen demo for browsers without support will change based on the theme's dominant scheme!
-That’s so cool!
+My website themes use `color-scheme`, so the CodePen demo for browsers without support will change based on the theme's dominant scheme! (well, only in Firefox, it seems) That’s so cool!
 But it also highlights why defining this property is important if we're overriding user preferences.
 {% endcallout %}

 ## Conclusion